tydar/eleventy-personal-blog/posts/regex-as-fsm.md

 layout: layouts/post.njk
 ---
-Today and yesterday I have been toying with a [simple finite state machine](https://github.com/tydar/gone-fsm) implementation I wrote in go.
+Today and yesterday I have been toying with a [simple finite state machine](https://github.com/tydar/gone-fsm) implementation I wrote in Go.

 One common use of finite state machines is for the computation of regular expressions.
 A parser is a bit out of scope for messing with my simple library (though I am interested in trying that out later).